polterguy/system42/apps/CMS/README.md

 the _"/page-loader/"_ folder.
 However, the default new page template, within the _"/page-editor/new-page-templates/"_ folder is optional, and if not supplied, no default properties for your page will be created.

-#### Extendibility

-In general, as you can see above, the CMS in System42 is super extendible, allowing you to create your own custom pages, completely taking control over all aspects of your page, from editing to loading.
-In addition, you can also both globally modify the toolbar, by adding your own toolbar button(s) inside of the _"/page-editors/toolbar-buttons/"_ folder, or local toolbar buttons, for your specialized editor inside of the _"/page-editor/specialized-editor/xxx/toolbar-buttons/"_ folder, where _"xxx"_ is the *[type]* of page you wish to create.

-The _"lambda"_ page *[type]* for instance, have a specialized toolbar button, allowing you to verify, and view meta information about your *[lambda]* page.
-See the _"meta-info.hl"_ file inside of the _"/specialized-editors/lambda/toolbar-buttons/"_ folder to see an example of a page type specialized toolbar button.

 ### The "page-loader" folder

 This folder, contains all the specialized "loaders" for your pages.
 See above the documentation for the "page-editor" folder to